Quick Start for C# / .NET

 start, make sure that your homepage account exists, your email address has been confirmed, and you have

-generated a Player API key under Profile... > API Keys.
+generated a Player API key on the API Keys settings page.

 Start with the right galaxy